 - Launched a campaign to raise awareness of opioid use in Essex County, establishing a social media presence, website materials, and community forums.

-- Hired a coordinator to provide assistance in implementing SBIRT and increase awareness and education of opioid and heroin use.
-The coordinator worked closely with the ECHO Prevention Coalition in creating a referral resource list to connect emergency departments, safety-net providers, and public health centers using SBIRT with treatment options for high-risk patients.
+- Hired a coordinator to aid in implementing SBIRT and increase awareness and education of opioid and heroin use.
+The coordinator worked closely with the ECHO Prevention Coalition in creating a referral resource list that connected emergency departments, safety-net providers, and public health centers using SBIRT with comprehensive treatment options for high-risk patients.

-ECPH was successful in increasing the number of provider organizations adopting SBIRT policies, but it fell short of its goal of enlisting one of its target systems, Hudson Headwaters Health Network (HHHN).
+ECPHD was largely successful in increasing the number of provider organizations adopting SBIRT programs.
+It was unable to enlist one of its target systems, Hudson Headwaters Health Network (HHHN).
 The main reason for this was the size of the organization—HHHN is one of the largest providers in the region, with 21 community health centers providing primary care to residents living in the 7,200 square miles of the Adirondack North Country and Glens Falls region.
-The adoption of an SBIRT policy would have required buy-in from, as well as training for, each of these sites.
-ECPH underestimated the amount time and resources needed to recruit HHHN by the end of the grant.
-This project was a grantmaking lesson learned for NYSHealth in working with health systems in rural areas of the State.
-In the future, NYSHealth will work more closely with grantees to take stock of the major barriers to scaling this type of program and set appropriate goals.
+The adoption of an SBIRT program would have required buy-in from, as well as training for, each of these sites.
+ECPHD underestimated the amount of time and resources needed to recruit HHHN by the end of the grant.
+With this experience in mind, NYSHealth will work more closely with grantees to take stock of the major barriers to scaling this type of program and setting appropriate goals.

-Apart from this NYSHealth grant, ECPH also worked with Albany’s Chief of Police to explore the possibility of piloting a Law Enforcement Assisted Diversion (LEAD) program in the North Country.
-ECPH has since worked toward incorporating a LEAD program in Essex County.
-LEAD is currently being developed and piloted by the Sheriff’s office in Essex County.
+To complement SBIRT implementation, ECPHD worked with Albany’s chief of police to explore the possibility of piloting a Law Enforcement Assisted Diversion (LEAD) program in the North Country.
+That partnership proved fruitful and LEAD is currently being developed and piloted by the Sheriff’s office in Essex County.